An Advent Threshold: This Widening Flood of Stillness

 Once I got the doors closed and secured, all was soon made right.
 The horses relaxed and got back to their meals and things felt normal again.

-The barn is still standing with the roof still on, the horses are where they belong and all seems to be as it was before the barnstorming wind.
+Today, Holy Monday morning, all seems calm but nevertheless, somewhat beaten up.
+The barn is still there, the roof still on, the horses where they belong and all seems to be as it was before the barnstorming wind.
+Or so it might appear.

 This wind heralds another storm beginning this week that hits with such force that I’m knocked off my feet, blown away, and left bruised and breathless.
 No latches, locks, or barricades are strong enough to protect me from what will come over the next few days.

-Today he rides in on a donkey softly, humbly, and wept at what he knew must come.
+Yesterday he rode in on a donkey softly, humbly, and wept at what he knew must come.

-Tuesday he describes the destruction of Jerusalem that is to happen, yet no one understands.
+Tomorrow he describes the destruction that is to happen, yet no one understands.

 Wednesday, a woman boldly anoints him with precious oil, as preparation.